Italian participation on the Eastern Front: ARMIR Operations

-On 13 August, the Italian Army in Russia reached its assigned sector on the Don on the left flank of the Sixth Army’s XVII Corps.
+On 13 August, the Italian Army in Russia reached its assigned sector on the Don on the left flank of the Sixth Army's XVII Corps.
 The II Corps had mounted a foot march of 1100 kilometers (on average 32 kilometres per day) during which supply problems and partisans had caused minor delays, but the Italians' advance had been mostly calm.

-Also on 24 August, 700 Italian horsemen of the Savoia Cavalleria routed 2,500 Soviet troops of the 812th Siberian Infantry Regiment near Isbushenskij.
-While taking 84 casualties (32 killed, 52 wounded), the Italians inflicted 1,050 casualties (150 killed, 300 wounded, 600 captured) on the Soviets, and captured 14 artillery pieces.
-While overall a minor event in the ARMIR's participation, the cavalry charge had great propaganda resonance back in Italy.
+The Charge of the Savoia Cavalleria at Izbushensky was a clash between the Italian cavalry Regiment "Savoia Cavalleria" (3rd) and the Soviet 812th Rifle Regiment (304th Rifle Division) that took place on 24 August 1942, near the hamlet (khutor) of Izbushensky (Избушенский), close to the junction between the Don and Khopyor rivers.
+Though a minor skirmish in the theatre of operation of the Eastern Front, the Izbushensky charge had great propaganda resonance in Italy and it is still remembered as one of the last significant cavalry charges in history.

 By late autumn 1942, the ARMIR was placed on the left flank of the German 6th Army between Hungarian and Romanian forces.
 The German 6th Army was then investing Soviet General Vasily Chuikov's 62nd Army in Stalingrad.
 The Italian line stretched along the River Don for more than 250 km from the positions of the Hungarian 2nd Army in Kalmiskowa to the positions of the Romanian 3rd Army in Veshenskaja, a village 270 km northwest of Stalingrad.
 The Italians threw up a thin screen along the river.
 No trench lines had been dug nor effective defensive positions set up.
 Heavy snow and severe frost were hampering troop movements.

 The situation for the German troops in Stalingrad remained stable until the Soviets launched Operation Uranus on 19 November 1942.
 The aim of this operation was the complete encirclement and isolation of the German 6th Army.
 To accomplish this, the Soviets struck at the weak Romanian armies to the north and south of Stalingrad.
 The Soviets planned Operation Uranus as a double envelopment.
 The twin attacks smashed through portions of the Romanian 3rd Army and the Romanian 4th Army and successfully met at Kalach four days after the operation began.

 In October 1942, it was declared that all officers and men that had served in Russia since 13 December 1941 or earlier could ask for repatriation.
-The Germans estimated that around 60 per cent of the XXXV Corps’ infantry was substituted in October and December.
+The Germans estimated that around 60 per cent of the XXXV Corps' infantry was substituted in October and December.